Liu Binyan

 Many of the events in Liu's life are recounted in his memoir, A Higher Kind of Loyalty.

 Early life

-Liu Binyan, whose family hails from Shandong province, was born in 1925, on the fifteenth of the first month of the lunar calendar, in the city of Changchun, Jilin Province.
-He grew up in Harbin in Heilongjiang province, where he went to school until the ninth grade, after which he had to withdraw for lack of tuition money.
-He persisted in reading voraciously, especially works about World War II, and in 1944 he joined the Communist Party of China.
+Liu Binyan, whose family hails from Shandong province, was born in 1925, in the city of Changchun, Jilin Province.
+He grew up in Harbin, in Heilongjiang province, where he went to school until the ninth grade, after which he had to withdraw for lack of tuition money.
+He persisted in reading voraciously, especially works about World War II, and in 1944, he joined the Chinese Communist Party (CCP).
 After 1949 he worked as a reporter and editor for China Youth News and began a long career of writing rooted in an iron devotion to social ideals, an affection for China's ordinary people, and an insistence on honest expression even at the cost of great personal sacrifice.

 Outspoken Critic in Early Years of PRC

 Liu Binyan published influential critiques of the consequences of Party management in the 1950s.
 In rapid succession he encountered recognition, approval, criticism, and finally prosecution for crimes against the Party.
 In October 1955, he acted as the interpreter for visiting Soviet writer Valentin Ovechkin, who later tried to help Liu Binyan by writing a letter to Zhou Enlai.
 Liu Binyan learned from Ovechkin's style and wrote the work "On the Bridge Worksite".